mfbx9da4/countdown-solver/README.md

 # [Countdown solver](https://countdown-solver.vercel.app)

-This app displays all possible solutions for a Countdown numbers round in a tree form.
+This app displays all possible solutions for a Countdown numbers round in tree form.

 - [Demo](https://countdown-solver.vercel.app)